CWP: Instance complexity weighted channel-wise soft masks for network pruning: Proposed CWP Framework

 \subsection{Optimization}

-The optimization of the mask network $\mathcal{M}$ is done in an end-to-end fashion.
-When the mask network is optimized, it means that the mask generated by the mask network is also changing.
-By combining the MSE loss and regularizers on $W_p$, $m$ and $W_m$, we obtain the following objective function that can be optimized under a differentiable manner:
+The optimization of the pruned network $\mathcal{P}$ and mask network $\mathcal{M}$ is performed in an end-to-end manner.
+By combining the MSE loss and regularizers on $W_p$, $\mathbf{m}$ and $W_m$, we obtain the following final objective function that can be optimized under a differentiable manner:

-where $\lambda_1$ and $\lambda_2$ are set to 5e-4, coefficients $\lambda_3$ and $\lambda_4$ are selected according to the desired FLOPs reduction rate in different experiments.
-The function can be optimized using conventional mini-batch gradient descent algorithm.
+where $\lambda_1$ and $\lambda_2$ are set to 5e-4, hyper-parameters $\lambda_3$ and $\lambda_4$ are selected according to the desired FLOPs reduction rate in different experiments.
+The function can be optimized using conventional mini-batch gradient descent algorithm, and the instance weights defined in Eq.~\ref{formula:f3} are calculated per-batch.